 A reimagined 1820 farmhouse situated at the edge of a waterfall fuses country primitive with urban industrial architecture.

-NY-based Tom Givone is on a mission to explore "the contrast between historic and modern and play these extreme elements against one another."
-Case in point: Givone's four-year renovation of a dilapidated farmhouse in upstate New York, which is "a study in contrasts; fully restored to its period grandeur while featuring purely modernist elements."
+NY-based architectural designer and builder Tom Givone is on a mission to explore "the contrast between historic and modern and play these extreme elements against one another."
+Case in point: Givone's four-year renovation of a dilapidated farmhouse in Upstate New York, which is "a study in contrasts; fully restored to its period grandeur while featuring purely modernist elements."
 To see more of his work, go to Givone Home.

 N.B.: Fun fact: Floating Farmhouse is available for rent.